AkinCodes/VisionaryGPT/README.md

 uvicorn backend.app.main:app --reload
 The application will be live at http://127.0.0.1:8000.

 🌟 Future Improvements
-Enhanced Face Recognition: Currently, the system detects faces; we plan to improve its ability to recognize and verify individual identities based on facial features.
+Enhanced Face Recognition: Improve the ability to recognize and verify individual identities based on facial features.

-Fine-Tuned Models: Future versions will have fine-tuned models for even more accurate classification and metadata generation.
+Fine-Tuned Models: Fine-tune models for more accurate classification and metadata generation.

-User Personalization: Incorporating advanced user personalization through saved preferences and AI-assisted poster curation.
+User Personalization: Implement advanced user personalization features, allowing saved preferences and AI-assisted poster curation.

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+Testing the Endpoints:
+You can test all the FastAPI endpoints directly via the Swagger UI on your local machine.
+Here, you can explore and interact with the API using a visual interface for easy testing.
+Each POST endpoint can be tested with relevant parameters such as image file paths, prompts, and other required data.
+This functionality ensures you can verify the system’s capability to generate posters, classify them, extract metadata, and much more, all from a simple, user-friendly dashboard!